percburk/poimandres-theme-zed/README.md

 ## Commands

 - `pnpm run format`: Formats the source files using Prettier.
-- `pnpm run watch`: Watches `theme.ts` and regenerates assets on change.
+- `pnpm run poimandres:watch`: Watches `poimandres-zed/theme.ts` and regenerates assets on change.
-- `pnpm run watch:zed`: Watches `theme.ts`, regenerates assets on change, and generates the theme in Zed's theme directory.
+- `pnpm run poimandres:watch:zed`: Watches `poimandres-zed/theme.ts`, regenerates assets on change, and generates the theme in Zed's theme directory.
 If you have the theme selected in Zed, you will see theme changes in Zed in real time.
+- `pnpm run IIe:watch`: Watches `honeycrisp-IIe/theme.ts` and regenerates assets on change.
+- `pnpm run IIe:watch:zed`: Watches `honeycrisp-IIe/theme.ts`, regenerates assets on change, and generates the theme in Zed's theme directory.
+Select the theme for real time updates.

 ## Using the Theme in Zed

-Once `pnpm run watch:zed` has copied the files, (or by manually copying `poimandres-zed.json` into `~/.config/zed/themes`) open Zed, use command pallete to select `theme selector: toggle` , and pick the variant you want:
+Once `pnpm run watch:zed` has copied the files, (or by manually copying files in `themes` into `~/.config/zed/themes`) open Zed, use command pallete to select `theme selector: toggle` , and pick the variant you want.

-- `poimandres zed`
-- `poimandres zed storm`
-- `poimandres zed noitalics`
-- `poimandres zed noitalics storm`

 ## Contributing